-Snow was falling in the high country above them on the morning of September 14 when, after striking camp two miles downstream from Packer Meadows, the Corps slogged down the Glade Creek canyon through rain and sleet, then
+Snow was falling in the high country above them on the morning of September 14 when, after striking camp two miles downstream from Packer Meadows, the Corps slogged down the Glade Creek canyon through rain and sleet, and then:

 The White Sand Fish Hatchery was constructed in 1988 as part of the Lower Snake River Compensation Plan, which had been initiated in the late 1970s after the completion of four dams on the Snake River.